gem-coop/governance/Gem.coop-Governance.md

 - The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED",  "MAY", and "OPTIONAL" in this document are to be interpreted as described in [RFC 2119](https://www.ietf.org/rfc/rfc2119.txt).
 - PLC: Project Leadership Committee
+- PL: Project Lead
 - TSC: Technical Steering Committee
 - AGM: Annual General Meeting
+- Majority: more than half of non-abstention votes cast.
-- A supermajority requires a two-thirds of the votes cast.
+- Supermajority: two-thirds of non-abstention votes cast.
 - Primary repositories: the most important repositories in the Gem.coop organisation:
   - [gem-coop/gem.coop](https://github.com/gem-coop/gem.coop) ([contributions](https://github.com/gem-coop/gem.coop/graphs/contributors))